WearifulCupid0/discord.js-together/README.md

 /**
  * Create a chess invite.
+ * REQUIRES A SERVER BOOST TIER 1 OR UPPER TO CREATE
  *
  * @param {Object} options - You can pass parameter "dev" for creating a development chess,
  * all the other options you can find [here](https://discord.js.org/#/docs/main/stable/typedef/CreateInviteOptions)